ryanmphill/test-question-shuffle/README.md

   ```

 ## randomizeTest() Function

+The `randomizeTest()` function takes in an existing instance of the `Test` class, and returns a new `Test` object with the shuffled questions, choices, and answers arrays.

 #### Initial Validation:
 The function first checks if the test object is provided and it is valid.
 If the test is not valid, it logs an error message and returns a new Test object with empty arrays.